chadlavi/blog/_posts/2019-10-22-converting-typescript.md

 * Don't fork!
   * You'll end up doing bug fixes and new features twice until you switch to the new TS fork
 * Basic, but: don't be tempted to just do a bunch of `any` and `(...args: any[]) => any`.
 You'll pay for it later.
+* Sticky: for any 3rd party library you use (let's call it `foo`, if it doesn't come with its own type definitions, you need to be sure to also add `@types/foo` to your _direct dependencies_, not to your _devDependencies_.
+You have to re-publish these types with your library so that they work in production.